Memba/grunt-blog/README.md

 1. Analysing and updating the markdown in all the md files located in the *new* directory,
 2. Copying the new updated files in a chronological hierarchy under the *archive* directory,
-3. Indexing these files in the form of an RSS file at the root of teh *archive* directory.
+3. Indexing these files in the form of an RSS file at the root of the *archive* directory.

 *Note: the plugin does not yet handle media files.*